TFSI ENGINES TECHNOLOGIES

 For the new third-generation EA888 engine the tried and proven TFSI combustion

-process has been optimised further in a wide variety of aspects, both to further
+process has been optimized further in a wide variety of aspects, both to further

 improve robustness in terms of knocking and spark advance at mean pressures

-increased up to 22 bar and to optimise combustion stability under the changed
+increased up to 22 bar and to optimize combustion stability under the changed

-conditions due to the integrated exhaust manifold in terms of residual gas behaviour
+conditions due to the integrated exhaust manifold in terms of residual gas behavior

 and air ratio.
 In addition to this, the charge motion induced by the inlet port without

 the tumble flap activated has been increased once again.
 As a result of the

 optimized, slightly retracted position of the high-pressure injector, mixture